-Benedictine Organizational Coronavirus Information
+Benedictine Coronavirus Information

 At Benedictine, we are committed to providing the best possible care.
 Following the guidance of the Centers for Disease Control (CDC), the Centers for Medicare and Medicaid Services (CMS), state and local departments of health, we are working tirelessly to safeguard the health and wellness of all in our care and those who are providing the care.

-Our residents’ and employees’ health, wellness and safety is our top priority.
+Our residents’ and associates’ health, wellness and safety is our top priority.
 The following are just some of the protocols we have established:

 - A Benedictine COVID-19 multi-disciplinary taskforce has been working to ensure we are meeting and exceeding protocols and guidelines established by the CDC, CMS and state departments of health.

-- We initiated aggressive proactive infection control measures and screening procedures, and our staff and residents are following the recommended preventative actions, including screening staff and other essential workers when entering and leaving our communities.
+- We initiated aggressive proactive infection control measures and screening procedures, and our staff and residents are following the recommended preventative actions, including screening staff and other essential workers when entering our communities.

 - We are in very close communications with local and state health officials to ensure we are taking the appropriate steps.